annalisa144/reverdecer/_posts/2019-02-27-working-hard.md

 Another obstacle to working hard - no colleagues.
 Yes, we have each other!
 But our life in El Terreno is highly delineated.
 [I cook](https://reverdecer.annalisagross.com/2018/10/30/baking-in-a-grill/), Phillip ["makes" our water](https://reverdecer.annalisagross.com/2018/07/01/sink-success/).
 I [write and knit](https://reverdecer.annalisagross.com/2018/07/31/blogging-and-couching/), Phillip reads tech news and [builds stuff](https://reverdecer.annalisagross.com/2018/10/02/solar-dehydrator-2nd-attempt/).
 I [garden](https://reverdecer.annalisagross.com/2018/08/13/garden-gallery/), he [makes swales](https://reverdecer.annalisagross.com/2018/08/14/swale-success/).
 We are great teammates in life, but not colleagues on specific projects because we don't understand what the other is doing.
 When we get stuck it's easier to give up, because we don't have someone else to offer new ideas.

 All that's to say, we'll have renewed appreciation for team tasks when we return to the US.
-Not sure we'll look for normal, long-term jobs, since we want to stay mobile.
+We're not interested in "normal," long-term jobs, since we want to stay mobile.
 Collective action and external expectations are welcome.